fruminski/bc13_w9_project-backend-score/README.md

 Morning Plan 23/11/22

-- Write SELECT statements to update the API_RESPONSE with sample JSON data, GET request true/false boolean, response code, (response body?) wrapped in function
+- Write SELECT statements to update the API_RESPONSE with sample JSON data ⚽️ , GET request true/false boolean ⚽️ , response code ⚽️ , (response body?) wrapped in function
-- Add the above function to getAllApis() so that we populate all the rows of API_RESPONSE
+- Add the above function to getAllApis() so that we populate all the rows of API_RESPONSE ⚽️
 - Write the POST request with a missing body
 - Write the DELETE request